riscv-europe/riscv-europe-summit-templates/README.md

 ## Document format

-Submitted 2 pages abstracts shall be formated as follows:
+The 2 pages extedned abstracts shall be formated as follows for submission:

  - Title, authors, affiliations and abstract shall be in single collumn mode.